FredKSchott/snowpack/www/posts/2020-05-26-snowpack-2-0-release.md

 ![webpack vs. snowpack diagram](/img/snowpack-unbundled-example-3.png)

 **Bundling is a process of `O(n)` complexity.** As your project grows, your dev bundler takes longer to start up and react to changes.
-Some bundlers may even have `O(n^2)` complexity: as your project grows, your dev environment gets ***exponentially*** slower as it handles code splitting, tree-shaking, and other bundle permutations on startup and on every change.
+Some bundlers may even have `O(n^2)` complexity: as your project grows, your dev environment gets ***exponentially*** slower with code splitting, tree-shaking, and other bundle permutations.
 Neither scenario is ideal during development when you're working with hundreds or even thousands of files.

-**Snowpack is an O(1) build system.**  The term was first coined by [Ives van Hoorne](https://www.youtube.com/watch?v=Yu9zcJJ4Uz0) and it perfectly encapsulates our vision: Every file goes through a linear `input -> build -> output` build pipeline and then out to the browser (or the final build directory, if you're building for production).
-Mutli-file bundling becomes a single-file build step.
+**Snowpack is an O(1) build system.** The term was first coined by [Ives van Hoorne](https://www.youtube.com/watch?v=Yu9zcJJ4Uz0) and it perfectly encapsulates our vision for the future of web development.
+Every file built with Snowpack can be expressed as a function: `build(file) => result`.
+When a file is changed during development, only that file is rebuilt.

 This has several advantages over the traditional bundled dev approach:

 - O(1) builds are faster.
 - O(1) builds are predictable.
 - O(1) builds are easy to reason about & configure.
-- Project size doesn't effect build time.
+- Project size doesn't effect build time during development.
 - Individual files cache better.

 That last point is key: every built file is cached individually and reused indefinitely. **If you never change a file, you will never need to re-build it again.**